ddd9898/IEPAPI/README.md

   python IEPAPI_predict.py --input test.csv --output output_demo.csv
   ```

 - --input: the first column is the sequence of the peptide, the second column is the name of the HLA, and the third column is the pseudo-sequence of the HLA.
-The file ". /data/pseudoSequence(ELIM).csv" records the pseudo-sequences of all HLA isoforms used in this study.
-For other HLA isoforms, their pseudo-sequences can be found in the file ". /data/NetMHCpan4.1/MHC_pseudo.dat".
+The file ". /data/pseudoSequence(ELIM).csv" records the pseudo sequences of all HLA isoforms used in this study.
+For other HLA isoforms, their pseudo sequences can be found in the file ". /data/NetMHCpan4.1/MHC_pseudo.dat".

 - --output: the path where you want to save the prediction results.
 Here, the expected output will be saved in the file "./output_demo.csv".